Aurora (province): Administrative assignment

-As original part of the province of Quezon, Aurora was part of the Southern Tagalog Region (Region IV).
-Upon the issuance of Executive Order No. 103, dated May 17, 2002, by then-President Gloria Macapagal-Arroyo, the province of Aurora was moved to Central Luzon (Region III), geographical location of the province.
-The provinces south of Aurora formed as Calabarzon and Mimaropa, and Southern Tagalog was limited to being a cultural-geographic region.
+Being originally part of the province of Quezon, Aurora was part of the Southern Tagalog Region (Region IV).
+Upon the issuance of Executive Order No. 103, dated May 17, 2002, by then-President Gloria Macapagal-Arroyo, the province of Aurora was moved to Central Luzon (Region III), the geographical location of the province.
+The provinces south of Aurora were reformed as Calabarzon and Mimaropa, and Southern Tagalog was limited to being a cultural-geographic region.
+The total separation of Aurora from Quezon, and the transfer of Aurora to Central Luzon were the fulfillment of the wishes and prayers of the residents of the original Municipalities of Baler and Casiguran to be truly independent from Quezon Province for the first time and to reform the original La Pampanga since the Spanish occupation.